 The uMkhuze River is located in northern KwaZulu-Natal and has its source near a small town of Hlobane which is located east of Vryheid.
-The river runs near uMkhuze Game Reserve which constitutes the north western part of the world heritage site, the iSimangaliso Wetland Park (St Lucia).
+The river runs near uMkhuze Game Reserve which constitutes the north-western part of the iSimangaliso Wetland Park - a world heritage site.
 The uMkhuze River is one of the main rivers supplying water to UMkhanyakude District Municipality, others being the uPhongolo and uMfolozi Rivers.
-Water can be transferred from the Pongolapoort Dam to the uMkhuze River to augment supply to the Mkuze town as well as Zululand District Municipality.
-The uMkhuze Catchment includes the drainage areas of both the uMkhuze (W31) and Hluhluwe (W32).
-The catchment is 9 545 km2, and the rivers end in Lake St Lucia which then drains into the Indian Ocean (Mhlathuze Water, 2016: 39).
+Water can be transferred from the Pongolapoort Dam to the uMkhuze River to augment supply to the Mkuze town as well as the Zululand District Municipality.
+The uMkhuze Catchment includes the drainage areas of both the uMkhuze (W31) and Hluhluwe (W32) Rivers.
+The catchment is 9 545 km2, and the rivers discharge to Lake St Lucia which then drains into the Indian Ocean (Mhlathuze Water, 2016: 39).

-The uMkhuze System is located in the tertiary catchments W31 with most of the system consisting of commercial cattle or game farming, with a small area of Traditional Authority land located in the southeast.
+The uMkhuze River System flows within tertiary catchment W31.
+The catchment consists of predominately commercial cattle or game farming (the main economic activities), with a small area of Traditional Authority land located in the southeast.
 The major water users in this catchment are irrigation and commercial forestry.
 Irrigators abstract water from run-of-river flows or farm dams.
-Some of the small towns in the region include uMkhuze, Hluhluwe and Nongoma.
-The only significant dam in the catchment is Hluhluwe Dam, which was constructed primarily for irrigation purposes but also supplies water to the town of Hluhluwe.
+Some of the small towns in the region include Mkuze, Hluhluwe and Nongoma.
+The only significant dam in the catchment is the Hluhluwe Dam, which was constructed primarily for irrigation purposes.
+Today, the dam also supplies water for domestic purposes to the town of Hluhluwe.

-The catchment is very important for the environmental flow requirements of Lake St Lucia and other areas east of the Lebombo Mountains.
-Lake St Lucia is an ecologically sensitive area and a world Heritage Site (Mhlathuze Water, 2016: 39).
+The catchment is critical for the environmental flow requirements of Lake St Lucia and other areas east of the Lebombo Mountains.
+Lake St Lucia is an ecologically sensitive area and a World Heritage Site (Mhlathuze Water, 2016: 39).